 I study cell structures and their impact on our health.
-I have a built a program for students to think critically; to value the intersections of science, art, and social justice; to have technical skills; to have an intuition about biology at the molecular and cellular level; and to have lifelong curiosity.
+I have created a program for students to think critically; to value the intersections of science, art, and social justice; to build technical skills; to have an intuition about biology at the molecular and cellular level; and to foster lifelong curiosity.
 These are the scientists I want in our future.

 In collaboration with the Jensen Lab at Caltech, we analyzed over 15,000 3D images of 88 bacterial species.
 We discovered several novel structures, including new appendages, nanospheres, filaments, bundles, chains, meshes, tubes, and vesicles.
 This work will not only promote new investigations into these structures and their functions, but has also shown us that there is still much to be learned about bacteria.

 ESCRT (Endosomal Sorting Complex Required for Transport) is a protein complex that drives membrane scission in cytokinesis and vacuolar sorting, but gets hijacked by RNA viruses like HIV.
 By imaging dividing archaeal cells and purified protein assemblies, I observed spiraling filaments attached to the membrane.
 Together with crystal structure fitting, we proposed the spiraling hourglass model.

 HIV Capsid Formation

 With high-resolution 3D images of HIV capsids, we observed seams and some misshapen capsids that looked like rolled sheets.
 Together with computer simulation experiments, we proposed the curled sheet model in which the capsid proteins first form a sheet that curls in on itself to form a fullerene cone.
 This structural information is important for future drug development to block HIV maturation.